Country

 France

-This pearl of Provence is surrounded by the most beautiful natural parks in Europe.
-Today, Arles is the epitome of important art and a contemporary witness to an eventful history, from the amphitheatre to proud patrician houses.
-And what would Arles be without van Gogh – strolling through the town in the footsteps of this great artist – that too is unforgettable.
+This pearl of Provence is surrounded by some of the most beautiful nature parks in Europe.
+Today, Arles is the epitome of great art and testimony to a rich history, from its amphitheatre to its proud patrician houses.
+And what would Arles be without Van Gogh – a stroll through the city in the light of the artist is unforgettable.

 Tournon